Tips for IELTS success – Before Test-Day

 There are many ways to do this.

 To develop your vocabulary for IELTS success, you need to read, and build an IELTS vocabulary list.
 Reading is the best way to see how words are used in context and a great way to learn new words and collocations.
 You don’t have to read complicated books.
 The best way is to make reading fun by reading things that interest you.
 If you like fashion, read a fashion magazine like Marie Claire, GQ or Elle.
 If you like music, read a music magazine such as Rolling Stone, Billboard or Vibe.
-If you like news and current affairs, read an online newspaper such as the Guardian, New York Times, or the Economist.
+If you like news and current affairs, read an online newspaper such as the Guardian, the New York Times, or the Economist.
 National Geographic is also a wonderful online and print resource with lots of interesting articles and great new words for you to learn!

 When you come across a new word, add it to your word list.
 Look it up and write the English definition and any synonyms that you find, as well as any words that it collocates with.
 Keep building this list.
-Try to use the new words in writing and speaking.
-You can write a short piece every day; this could be a message or email to a friend, a journal entry, or using a new word in conversation.
-Word puzzles are also a fun way to improve your vocabulary and your spelling.
+Try to use new words in writing and speaking.
+You can write a short piece every day; this could be a message or email to a friend, a journal entry, or using a new word in a conversation.
+Word puzzles are also a fun way to improve your vocabulary and spelling.
 You are given definitions and you must solve the puzzle by writing the correct word.
 The more new words you learn, the better you will do in the reading, writing, speaking and listening parts of the IELTS test.

 Although the IELTS does not directly test your grammar, you need to use correct grammar in your speaking and writing.
 Also, in the reading and listening tests, using incorrect grammar in your answers will cost you a point.
-To develop your grammar, go back to basics!
+To develop your grammar, go back to the basics!
 Many second-language speakers, no matter how well they speak English, continue to make basic grammar mistakes.
 So, learn parts of speech and their functions, (nouns, pronouns, adjectives, verbs, adverbs, articles, prepositions and conjunctions).
 For extra practice, you can follow our weekly grammar practice activities here: